-2.2.2 Vectorized vs. Start/End-Based API.
-Two types of APIs can express overt compounding: a vectorized one that compounds many desired low-level NFS operations into a single high-level call, or an API that uses calls like start_compound and end_compound to combine all low-level calls in between [34].
+Vectorized vs. start/end-based API.
+Two types of APIs can express overt compounding: a vectorized one that compounds many desired low-level NFS operations into a single high-level call, or an API that uses calls like start_compound and end_compound to combine all low-level calls in between [32].
 We chose the vectorized API for two reasons: (1) A vectorized API is easier to implement than a start/end-based one.
 Users of a start/end-based API might mix I/Os with other code (such as looping and testing of file-system states), which NFS compounds cannot support.
 (2) A vectorized API logically resides at a high level and is more convenient to use, whereas using a low-level start/end-based API is more tedious for high-level tasks (similar to C++ programming vs. assembly).

-2.2.3 User-Space vs. In-Kernel Implementation.
-A kernel-space implementation of vNFS would allow it to take advantage of the kernel's page and metadata caches and use the existing NFS code base.
-However, we chose to design and implement vNFS in user space for two reasons: (1) Adding a user-space API is much easier than adding system calls to the kernel and simplifies future extensions; and (2) user-space development and debugging is faster and easier.
-Although an in-kernel implementation might be faster, prior work indicates that the performance impact can be minimal [40], and the results in this article demonstrate substantial performance improvements even with our user-space approach.
+User-space vs. in-kernel implementation.
+A kernelspace implementation of vNFS would allow it to take advantage of the kernel's page and metadata caches and use the existing NFS code base.
+However, we chose to design and implement vNFS in user space for two reasons: (1) Adding a user-space API is much easier than adding system calls to the kernel and simplifies future extensions; and (2) User-space development and debugging is faster and easier.
+Although an in-kernel implementation might be faster, prior work indicates that the performance impact can be minimal [39], and the results in this paper demonstrate substantial performance improvements even with our user-space approach.